Understanding Urban Heat Islands

 In-depth analysis and insights on urban heat mitigation, climate adaptation, and sustainable city planning written by Aarav.

-Coming Soon →Revolutionary mobile application providing real-time heat risk assessment and personalized safety recommendations for communities and individuals.
+Revolutionary app providing real-time heat risk assessment for communities and individuals.